Next-ITS/nextits.github.io/docs/installation.md

     If it is present on your system, you will need to load the module prior to running NextITS.
     E.g., ```module load singularityce/3.9.1```

+!!! note "Other container engines"
+     In the future, we plan to add support for the other container engines (e.g., `Docker`, `Podman`, `Shifter`, or `Charliecloud`) in NextITS.

 ## Installation using `conda`

 It is possible to install the basic dependencies using [`conda`](https://docs.conda.io/en/latest/),